UNStats/website/gatsby-theme-profiles/content/profiles/robert-kirkpatrick.md

 institutions and guiding policy reform to ensure responsible use of big data for the public good.

-Robert was the founding chief technology officer of the Silicon Valley global health and disaster technology NGO [InSTEDD](https://instedd.org/), and the co-founder of Microsoft Humanitarian Systems.
+Robert was the founding Chief Technology Officer of the Silicon Valley global health and disaster technology NGO [InSTEDD](https://instedd.org/), and the co-founder of Microsoft Humanitarian Systems.
 He has spent more than 20 years developing technology solutions for public and private sector organizations, with a focus on catalyzing organizational change.
+He also served on the Programme Committee for the 2018 and 2017 United Nations World Data Forum.